Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 Sometimes, you can create negative keywords for your own benefit, too (e.g., if you sell luxury products, you might want to add negative words like “affordable,” “free,” or “cheap” into your AI).

-It’s also worth noting that the Amazon keyword list of banned words keeps changing from time to time, and hence, sellers need to routinely update their product descriptions to ensure they’re staying compliant with Amazon’s policies.
+It’s also worth noting that the Amazon keyword list of banned words keeps changing from time to time, and hence, sellers need to routinely update their product descriptions to ensure they’re staying compliant with Amazon’s current keyword regulations.

 What are the risks of using restricted keywords in your Amazon product listings?